New Ways of Thinking about GRC Strategy, Part 3

 While GRC pros can’t integrate new tools and procedures all at once, there are small tweaks they can roll out individually over time.
 Hopefully some of the ideas in this series got you excited about making tiny changes for big impact within your own organization.

-In case you missed our first articles in the series, “New Ways of Thinking about GRC Strategy,” read them here:
+In case you missed the first articles in the series, “New Ways of Thinking about GRC Strategy,” read them here:

 Services performed by ViClarity are compliance and not legal in nature, and do not form an attorney-client relationship or any of the protections attendant to the attorney-client relationship.